 Sessions are not something that diameter is aware of.
-The function diameter:session\id/1 can be used to construct appropriate values for Session-Id AVP's but logic connecting events in the same session is the responsibility of the diameter user.
+The function diameter:session_id/1 can be used to construct appropriate values for Session-Id AVP's but logic connecting events in the same session is the responsibility of the diameter user.

 Stateful Agent

-A stateful agent is one that maintains session state information, by keeping track of all authorized active sessions.
-Each authorized session is bound to a particular service, and its state is considered active either until it is notified otherwise or until expiration.
+by keeping track authorized sessio is one that maintains sessior of all authorized active sess on is bound to a particular se ive either until it is notifi ions.
+Each rvice, and its state

 Fajardo, et al. Standards Track [Page 16]

 RFC 6733 Diameter Base Protocol October 2012